How to bet on the Super Bowl

 The Super Bowl is not only the most watched television broadcast in the U.S. It’s also the largest betting event in America.

 To get you ready for the NFL championship on Sunday, Feb.
-7 in Tampa, here is everything you need to know about betting on football, particularly on Super Bowl Sunday.
+13 at SoFi Stadium in Los Angeles, here is everything you need to know about betting on football, particularly on Super Bowl Sunday.

 - How to read the odds board